 A Window into the LGBT & IT world.

-As a Transgender Woman who transitioned later in Life, Debbie has experienced life as a Gay man, a Bisexual Man, a Heterosexual Man, a Transgender Woman, and a Lesbian.
+As a Transgender Woman who transitioned later in Life, Debbie has experienced life as a Heterosexual man, a Bisexual Man, a Gay Man, a Transgender Woman, and a Lesbian.
+As such she has experienced most of the issues experienced by LGBTQ people.

 Most of her books are focused on the experiences of LGBT people.

-Debbie has written 9 novels, as well as numerous articles for the LGBT community.
+Debbie has written 12 books, as well as numerous articles for the LGBT community.
 Debbie has also written thousands of articles in support of Linux and Open Source.

 Debbie has also been a leader in the IT industry while maintaining a low public profile due to her transgender status.
 As Rex Ballard, she started by selling some of the earliest computers, including the TRS-80, Atari, & Apple computers.
 As an engineer, she worked on directory assistance for North America & the UK, 911 response systems & FedEx supply chain technologies, including the handheld tracker, making it more reliable.
-As an IT Architect, Rex led the integration of many large corporations, as well as business to business, especially within the investment, banking, &. insurance industries.
+As an IT Architect, Rex integrated many large corporations and business-to-business, especially within the investment, banking, and insurance industries.

 As Rex, Debbie worked for FedEx, Dow Jones, McGraw-Hill, Prudential, & IBM Global Services.
 She was regularly on "Special Forces" teams, solving "impossible" problems, putting failing projects back on track, & creating solutions that pioneered new technologies.
 Then she moved on to the next challenge.